 Many of you are concerned about how the new policy will affect your travel to Cuba.
 Please note- this policy has not yet taken effect.
 As of now there are NO CHANGES.
 Until the Office of Foreign Assets Control announces the new regulations and effective dates, it is business as usual- they have 90 days to craft the regulations, so they are expected by September.
 Please see their FAQ page for additional information - here we summarize key points.

-1) If you made at least one travel-related transaction (e.g. paid for a tour, airfare, accommodations) prior to June 16th you will be exempt from the new regulations when they go into effect (see #4 on the OFAC FAQ page).
+1) If you made at least one travel-related transaction (e.g. paid for a tour, airfare, accommodations) prior to June 16th your trip (and all related future transactions) will be exempt from the new regulations when they go into effect (see #4 on the OFAC FAQ page).
 IF YOU BOOKED A TOUR PRIOR TO JUNE 16 ONLY THE OBAMA REGULATIONS APPLY TO YOUR TRAVEL.
 Please ignore items 2) and 3) below- they do not apply to your travel.

 2) The new regulations will eliminate the "People to People for Individuals" general license, they are not going to affect any other category (see below for categories).
 If you want to travel under P2P you will have to go with a group and a US chaperone will be there to ensure you participate in activities.
 It is expected OFAC will start to enforce these regulations whereas in the past they have not.